Eating herring in the Netherlands: all you need to know about the ‘Hollandse Nieuwe’

 The opening of the herring season in the Netherlands

-The traditional auction of the first keg of herring takes place in Scheveningen every year.
-The proceeds always go to charity.
-In 2009, there was a record revenue of more than €66,000 gained from the auction.
+The traditional auction of the first keg of herring takes place in Scheveningen every year, with proceeds going to charity.
+In 2009, a record revenue of more than €66,000 was gained from the auction.

 A day after the auction, the herring season officially starts, and the following Saturday is called Flags Day.